March 18 - April 23, 207

-The opening reception for Nature's Magic is free and open to the public, and will include opportunities to meet and speak with featured UCPLA Resident artists.
+The opening reception for The Living Line is free and open to the public, and will include opportunities to meet and speak with featured UCPLA Resident artists.
 We hope you can join us!

 The UCPLA Washington Reid Gallery and adjoining Washington Place Adult Day Program supports a vigorous community of working artists with a variety of developmental challenges, such as Autism, cerebral palsy, and Down syndrome, whose perspective is vital within the contemporary art world.
 Director of Client Services, Stephani Anderson, is the visionary and driving force behind the Washington Reid Gallery.
 She started the gallery space in 2011 as a venue for UCPLA artists to connect with the artistic community in the burgeoning Culver City Art District.
 Stephani brought on Veronica DeJesus as the Gallery Manager to continue her vision for the Gallery.
 The Washington Reid Gallery has helped to launch the careers of over 40 UCPLA artists-in-residence and has become a vibrant fine art gallery on W. Washington Boulevard.